cs411-alawini/fa23-cs411-team009-ERROR/doc/LogicalDesign.md

 R(DR_NO, Date_Rptd, Date_Occ, Time_Occ, Rpt_Dist_No, Vict_Age , Vict_Sex, Vict_Descent, Location, Latitude, Longitude, Area, Area_Name, Crm_Cd, Crm_Cd_Desc, Weapon_Used_Cd, Weapon_Desc, Status, Status_Desc, Premis_Cd, Premis_Desc)<br>
 Y(DR_NO, MoCodes)<br>
 X(MoCodes, MoDesc)<br>
+Z(Username, AccessControl, Password, Address, Phone, Email, Lat, Long, ReceiveAlerts, AlertRadius, TypeOfAlert)<br>

-(Note: The Mocodes attribute in the original dataset did not have atomic values, so to make it atomic, we created new relations X(MoCodes, MoDesc) and Y(DR_NO, MoCodes) to satisfy 1NF)
+(Note: The Mocodes attribute in the original dataset did not have atomic values, so to make it atomic, we created new relations X(MoCodes, MoDesc) and Y(DR_NO, MoCodes) to satisfy 1NF
+UserLogin table has Primary Key Username which determines all the other attributes, hence satisfying 3NF and BCNF.
+There are no other FDs in this relation.
+)

 **Functional Dependencies for the relation R:**